Effective permeabilities for flow through anisotropic microscopic geometries: Application to a coil in an aneurysm

+In particular, the analytical permeabilities $\mathbf{K}_{\rm v}$ based on kinematically continuous fields match well for most of the REVs.

 The final step of our analysis consists in assessing whether the relation \eqref{eq:Rotation} from \cref{lemma:Rotation} remains valid for the coil REVs, even though the assumptions of the lemma are not satisfied.
-For each REV in \cref{fig:AllREVs}, we compute the corresponding rotation matrix $\mathbf{R}_\theta$ using \cref{alg:direction_wire} (see Appendix) which provides the average direction of the coil packing inside the REV. We then compare the computed permeability matrix $\mathbf{K}^\kappa_\mathrm{coil}= \mathbf{O} \mathbf{K}^\kappa_\mathrm{eff, coil} \mathbf{O}^\top $ defined in \eqref{eq:matrixM} to
+For each REV in \cref{fig:AllREVs}, we compute the corresponding rotation matrix $\mathbf{R}_\theta$ using \cref{alg:direction_wire} (see \cref{app.Algo}), with a sampling rate $N_s=40$, which provides the average direction of the coil packing inside the REV. Note that a sensitivity analysis of \cref{alg:direction_wire} with respect to the sampling rate $N_s \in \{30,40,50,60\}$ is provided in \cref{sec.SensWire}.
+We then compare the computed permeability matrix $\mathbf{K}^\kappa_\mathrm{coil}= \mathbf{O} \mathbf{K}^\kappa_\mathrm{eff, coil} \mathbf{O}^\top $ defined in \eqref{eq:matrixM} to